spyder-ide/spyder-docs/doc/index.rst

       .. div:: align-center

-         If you are completely new to Spyder, watch our basic tutorial series, :doc:`videos/first-steps-with-spyder`.
+         If you are completely new to Spyder, watch our basic tutorial series, :ref:`tutorials-beginner`.

    .. grid-item-card::